 Another facet of the Napa Valley College experience is distance learning or online education.
 Distance learning students and teachers engage in a cooperative learning experience by accessing a virtual classroom, utilizing a variety of web-based technologies, such as websites, videos, group discussions and projects.
 Students partake in an interactive style of learning that harnesses the distinctive knowledge and life experiences of each participant.
 Distance Education classes require the same rigor as their face-to-face equivalent.
-In addition they require the student to apply self- discipline to stay on task, and a level of technological knowledge to navigate and utilize a virtual learning environment.
-Not only are students discovering the course material, they are often re- learning how to learn.
-Online classes require as much or more work as a traditional faceto-face class.
+In addition they require the student to apply self-discipline to stay on task, and a level of technological knowledge to navigate and utilize a virtual learning environment.
+Not only are students discovering the course material, they are often re-learning how to learn.
+Online classes require as much or more work as a traditional face-to-face class.
 Hybrid classes combine face-to-face instruction with online components.
-Fully online and hybrid (elements of online and in-class work combined at discretionary proportions) courses are offered each semester and summer terms.
+Fully online and hybrid (elements of online and inclass work combined at discretionary proportions) courses are offered each semester and summer terms.
 Students must have access to a computer and reliable Internet service throughout the term of the course.
-For more information about the online classes, certificates, and degree programs available, go to www.napavalley.edu/online-ed.
+For more information about the online classes, certificates, and degree programs available, go to napavalley.edu/academics/OnlineEd/Pages/welcome.aspx

-Academic Calendar 2016-2017
+Academic Calendar 2017-2018

-Please check the Office of Instruction website www.napavalley. edu/academics/Instruction/Pages/Academic-Calendar for the most current dates and an updated calendar.
+Please check the Office of Instruction website www.napavalley.edu/academics/Instruction/Pages/Academic-Calendar for the most current dates and an updated calendar.